emad-likhon/emad-likhon/README.md

-- 👋 Hi, I’m @emad-likhon
+- 👋 Hi, I’m Emad Hossain Likhon
 - 👀 I’m interested in website designing
-- 🌱 I’m currently learning wordpress
+- 🌱 I’m currently learning wordpress and Shopify
 - 💞️ I’m looking to collaborate on projects linked with website development
 - 📫 How to reach me 👉 emadhossainlikhon@gmail.com